Fourier's Law Conduction Calculator

 Comparison of Typical Material Conductivities

 The table below compares approximate thermal conductivity values for several common materials at room temperature.
-Exact values depend on composition and temperature, but the orders of magnitude highlight how strongly conductivity influences heat flow.
+Exact values vary with temperature, composition, density, moisture, and manufacturing method, but these ranges are good enough for quick estimates and intuition.

 Material Approximate Thermal Conductivity k (W/m·K) Typical Use in Conduction Problems